 NSF Student Travel Grant

-Thanks to the generous support of the U.S. National Science Foundation, IEEE Cloud Summit is pleased to offer travel grants to students, postdocs, and recent graduated researchers, who would not otherwise have resources to attend the conference to engage in technical, professional, educational, and social exchanges that Cloud Summit fosters.
-The travel grant provides $2,000 to each awardee to partially cover costs such as registration fee, lodging, and airfare.
+Thanks to the generous support of the U.S. National Science Foundation, IEEE Cloud Summit 2023 is pleased to offer travel grants to students, postdocs, and recently graduated researchers, who would not otherwise have resources to attend the conference to engage in technical, professional, educational, and social exchanges that Cloud Summit fosters.
+The travel grant provides up to $2,000 to each awardee to partially cover costs such as registration fee, lodging, and airfare.
 The awardees will pay for the expenses ahead of time and get reimbursed after the conference (with valid receipts).
 The travel grant selection committee reserves the right to award a different amount than what is requested based on the availability of funds.

 How to Apply

 We encourage applications from U.S.-based students and/or recent graduated researchers in academia who have received their terminal degree no earlier than 2019.
 Applications from under-represented minorities are particularly encouraged.
 All application materials (applicant’s info, CV, and letters) should be submitted electronically via Online Application Form.